AX-MMD/kk-scene-timeline-info/README.md

   Default: `[]`

 - **`no_subfolder`**:
-  If `false`, subfolders will be treated as scene collections, and each subfolder will be assigned the author name and the total playtime of its scenes.
+  If `false`, subfolders will be treated as scene collections, and each subfolder will be assigned the author name and the total duration.
   Individual scenes will still have their own information.
   Default: `true`

 ## Installation